mattt/TransformerKit/README.md

 **Transforming Ordinary Code into Awesomesauce**

-`NSValueTransformer`, while somewhat obscure to most iOS programmers, remains a mainstay of OS X development.
-Before Objective-C APIs flung block parameters hither and thither with reckless abandon, `NSValueTransformer` was the go-to way to encapsulate mutation functionality--especially when it came to Bindings.
+[`NSValueTransformer`](https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/Foundation/Classes/NSValueTransformer_Class/Reference/Reference.html), while somewhat obscure to most iOS programmers, remains a mainstay of OS X development.
+Before Objective-C APIs got in the habit of flinging block parameters hither and thither with reckless abandon, `NSValueTransformer` was the go-to way to encapsulate mutation functionality--especially when it came to Bindings.

-Back in those early days, `NSValueTransformer` was convenient to use, but a pain to set up.
+`NSValueTransformer` is convenient to use, but a pain to set up.
 Creating even a trivial value transformer required creating of its own subclass, implementing the handful of required methods, and registering a singleton instance by name.

 TransformerKit breathes new life into `NSValueTransformer`, by making them dead-simple to define and register: